NFL: Jon Gruden ‘consistently’ sent derogatory emails as Raiders coach

 In November, Gruden sued the NFL and league commissioner Roger Goodell, claiming that the league had leaked his emails in an attempt to ruin his career and reputation.
 He had resigned as coach the month prior after The Wall Street Journal and The New York Times published racist, misogynistic and anti-LGBTQ emails he had written.

-Gruden’s claim that the emails that lead to his departure were all sent before he had signed an agreement with the Raiders was disputed by the NFL in court documents filed Aug.
+Gruden’s claim that the emails that led to his departure were all sent before he had signed an agreement with the Raiders was disputed by the NFL in court documents filed Aug.
 16.

 “Gruden’s claim (and purported finding of fact) on the timing of his emails is, in reality, very much disputed by the NFL Parties and in fact false,” the league’s lawyers wrote in the court filing.
 “Discovery — necessary to make any finding of fact on this issue — will show that Gruden continued to send the same kind of derogatory emails consistently following his start date with the Raiders.”